Tunable axial potentials for atom chip waveguides: Examples

 and for odd wires,

-Eqns.~(\ref{eq:matrix_equationEven}) and~(\ref{eq:matrix_equationOdd}) can be used to set the coefficients $C^{(1)}$ through $C^{(4)}$ for any given wire spacing.
-However, contributions to the higher order terms of the potential will generally depend on these wire spacings.
+Equations.~(\ref{eq:matrix_equationEven}) and~(\ref{eq:matrix_equationOdd}) can be used to set the coefficients $C^{(1)}$ through $C^{(4)}$ for any given wire spacing.
+However, contributions to the higher-order terms of the potential will generally depend on these wire spacings.